Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Bayesian Forecasting and Scoring rules

-Although the Logarithmic Score is a strictly proper rule, it lacks robustness as it involves harsh penalty for low probability events and thus is sensitive to extreme cases (\citet{Bo11}).
-Besides, comparing the entropies of the forecasts, \citet{Ma13} showed that LS prefers the forecast density that is less informative.
-As \citet{Gn07} notice, measures which are not sensitive to distance give no credit for assigning high probabilities to values near but not identical to the one materializing.
-Sensitivity to distance seems desirable when predictive distributions tend to be multimodal, which is the case for our model.
-To deal with this, one could calculate the Continuous Ranked Probability Score which is based on the cumulative predictive distribution.
-Recently, \citet{Bo11} made a comparison between LS, CRPS and QS and they argued that when density forecasts are collected in histogram format, then the ranked probability score has advantages over the other scoring rules.
-Note than when the forecast is deterministic, CRPS is reduced to the Mean Absolute Forecast Error $\(\frac{1}{N}\sum^{T}_{i=T-N}\left|y_{i}-\hat{y}_{i}\right|\)$ and therefore it is easily interpretable and provides a direct way for comparing various deterministic and probabilistic forecasts.
-The posterior predictive cumulative density function is defined as $F_p(x)=\int_{-\infty}^{x}f_p\(\hat{y}\mid \textbf{y}\)d\hat{y}$, where $\hat{y}$ is the forecast of interest and $\textbf{y}$ is the history of the predictive quantity.
-Using the same notation as in Logarithmic score, the CRPS for the real observed value $y_i$ is defined as,
+In our model, the predictive distributions are multimodal.
+Hence, to evaluate the quality of the obtained forecasts or to compare with benchmark models, the selection of the right scoring rule is integral, \cite{Ge14}.
+In the same manner, \cite{Ge06} observe that the predictive accuracy is valued not only for its own sake, be it can used as a metric to evaluate the model's performance.
+Advances in numerical integration via MCMC algorithms made probabilistic forecasts possible.
+Besides, having the posterior predictive distribution, one can obtain point forecasts using suitable scoring functions (\cite{Gn14}).
+Scoring rules provide summary measures for the evaluation of probabilistic forecasts by assigning a numerical score based on the forecast and on the event or value that it materializes.
+We refer to \cite{Gn07, Ma13} for a review on the theory and properties of scoring rules.
+A widely used, extensively studied and quite powerful criterion is the Logarithmic Score (LS), see \cite{Ge14, Gs07} and references therein.
+It is based on the logarithm of the posterior predictive density evaluated at the observed value.
+However, LS lacks robustness as it involves harsh penalty for low probability events and thus is sensitive to extreme cases (\cite{Bo11}).
+Besides, comparing the entropies of the forecasts, \cite{Ma13} showed that LS prefers the forecast density that is less informative.
+In the same spirit \cite{Gn07} noticed that measures which are not sensitive to distance give no credit for assigning high probabilities to values near but not identical to the one materializing.
+Sensitivity to distance seems desirable when predictive distributions tend to be multimodal, which is the case of our model.
+To deal with this, one could calculate the Continuous Ranked Probability Score (CRPS) which is based on the cumulative predictive distribution, see Appendix~\ref{ApCRPS} for the definition. \cite{Bo11} argued that when density forecasts are collected in histogram format, then the ranked probability score has advantages over the other studied scoring rules.